byronpendason/byronpendason.github.io/young_penda.md

 Penda rolled his eyes, as their brother Eowa spoke up.
 "Come now, brother, you must be more careful what you say.
 Our dearest uncle has his spies everywhere.
 If he were to catch word of you speaking like that, I would be inheriting this fine mead hall from you."

-"If it wasn't for Cearl, Edwin king of Northumbria would have conquered Mercia and all the sons of Pybba would have been executed years ago!"
+"If it wasn't for Cearl, King Edwin of Northumbria would have conquered Mercia and all the sons of Pybba would have been executed years ago!"

 Every head in the mead hall turned towards Oswald, glaring.
 "We are descendants of Icel the Great!"
 Penda exclaimed, "Wōden would have given us the victory over those Christians!
 Northumbria would be bowing the knee to us!"